AWWWARDS NOMINEE

 Links

-Floor & Decor named the studio Designer of the Quarter on the strength of three bathrooms that share a material vocabulary but read as three completely different rooms.
+Floor & Decor named the studio Designer of the Quarter on the strength of three bathrooms that share a material kit but look like three different rooms.
 The hard surface selections did the structural work - tile and stone setting the proportions, the rest of the build sitting on top of them.

 DIGITAL EXPERIENCES & SOFTWAREBRANDING & CREATIVE DIRECTIONINTERIORS & FABRICATIONReact / Next.jsTailwindOpenAI APIComputer VisionLLMsFramerWebflowReplit / V0SplineArt DirectionVoice & ToneTypographyColor SystemsAfter EffectsMidjourneyCustom LoRASocial GridsEmail ArchSpace PlanningFF&EMillwork DesignMaterial SelectionOn-site DirectionPop-up / RetailFabricationFull-Stack EngAI IntegrationSystems DesignProduct StrategyRapid PrototypingNo-Code ArchBrand StrategyCreative DirectionVisual Identity3D & MotionGen.
 ImageryContent SystemsInt.
 ArchitectureFF&E SourcingCustom FabricationInstallation MgmtExperientialDIGITALBRANDINGINTERIORSRHSRING INDEXDisciplineSkill / PracticeTool / MethodDISCIPLINESDigitalBrandingInteriors